andreasabel/inCode/entry/enhancing-functor-structures-step-by-step-1.md

 ```

 Note that I switched from `[Choice a]` to `ListF Choice a` --- the two are the
-same, but the latter has the Functor instance we want
+same, but the latter has the `Functor` instance we want
 (`fmap :: (a -> b) -> ListF Choice a -> ListF Choice b`), and is an instance of
 useful functor combinator typeclasses.
 Furthermore, it illustrates the symmetry
-between sum types, since `Ap` and `ListF` are contrasting types: `Ap` represents
+between sum types and record, since `Ap` and `ListF` are contrasting types: `Ap`
-a product between many required fields, and `ListF` represents a sum between
+represents a product between many required fields, and `ListF` represents a sum
-many possible choices.
-It's more clear how product types and list types are
+between many possible choices.
+It's more clear how product types and sum types
-"opposites" in a nice clean way.
+are "opposites" in a nice clean way.

 We can now make our `Customer` schema: